rija1/bsf/wp-content/plugins/subscriptions-for-woocommerce/README.txt

 11. Keys Validation
 12. Subscription Renewal

 == Changelog ==

+= 1.6.7 - Released on 27 June 2024 =
+* New: Latest WP(6.5.5) and WC(9.0.2) Compatibility
+* New: Rest API - To fetch all of  the subscriptions

 = 1.6.6 - Released on 30 May 2024 =
 * New: compatibility with latest WP(6.5.3) and WC(8.9.1)